w3c/cogai/WebNNM/README.md

 |Gradient Ratio|The ratio of gradient magnitudes between the first and last layers.|Close to 1 (indicates signals are flowing through the network without dying).|
 |Dead Ratio | The percentage of neurons (usually ReLU) that output 0 for all inputs.|As close to 0% as possible at start.|

 The library now keeps track of the sum of the weighted losses to decide when to take a snapshot of the model parameters during training.
-The iteration over epochs is abandoned when no improvement has been found within a given number of epochs.
-The number is set by the `patience` hyper parameter.
+The iteration over epochs is abandoned when no improvement has been found within a given number of epochs, as set with the `patience` hyper parameter.
 The weights for each output is set by the `lossWeights` hyper parameter.
 This allows you to treat some outputs as more important than others in a multimodal model.

 The best learning rate schedule depends on the optimizer algorithm.
 To keep things simple, the library currently implements a warm up phase followed by cosine annealing.
 The only time Slab Decay is a clear winner for SGDM is when you have a very noisy dataset or a model that is prone to sudden instability.
 Because the LR stays constant on a "slab," the weights have time to stabilize and reach a true equilibrium at that specific "temperature" before moving to the next stage.